Today I would like to talk about scaption.

 The question is based on a Facebook message I got from a reader.

-Thank you for everyone who follows me on Facebook and sends me questions.
+Thank you to everyone who follows me on Facebook and sends me questions.

 I have a tough time calling myself an expert, but thanks.